Southside Elementary School

 Awards & Student Recognition

-Students have a number of opportunities to participate in activities for which they receive special recognition.
+Students have many opportunities to participate in activities for which they receive special recognition.
 These include, but are not limited to, Citizenship, Spelling Bee, Academic Excellence, and Attendance.

 Criteria for Citizenship Award: